STEM-Innovation-Lab/Micro-Instrumentation-Circuit-Playground/README.md

 We can make some interesting scientific instruments using the hardware on the Circuit Playground Express by Adafruit Industries.
 Hardware, in this sense, is the set of electronic components on the Circuit Playground Express.
 We will write the software to make the hardware into an instrument.

 ## Device Setup
-We will work in Circuit Python, a variant of the Python programming language.
-So, first, we need to put Circuit Python onto the Circuit Playground Express.
+We will work in CircuitPython, a variant of the Python programming language.
+So, first, we need to put CircuitPython onto the Circuit Playground Express.

 Plug your Circuit Playground Express (CPX) into your computer's USB port.
 Set the CPX off to the side, not on your computer, so you don't cause unwanted electrical connections between the two.
 If your CPX is new, you should see a cycle of rainbow lights.
 There is a small button close to the center of the CPX, labelled "reset".
 Press it once, and all the lights should turn red.
-Now it is ready to receive Circuit Python.
+Now it is ready to receive CircuitPython.
 (If it doesn't show rainbow lights, or one press doesn't work, try double-clicking the button to get the lights to turn red.)
 An external drive called CPLAYBOOT should show up on your computer.

 Use your computer to navigate to [https://circuitpython.org/downloads](https://circuitpython.org/downloads) and click on the Circuit Playground Express.
 Download the current uf2 file at the DOWNLOAD UF2 NOW button.
 Copy that file to the CPLAYBOOT drive, which will then disappear and be replaced by a drive called CIRCUITPY.